danielvartan/logolink/.github/CONTRIBUTING.md

 ### Share `logolink` with Others 📣

 Think `logolink` is useful?
-Let others discover it, by telling them in person, via Twitter or a blog post.
+Let others discover it by telling them in person or via social media.

 ### Sponsor `logolink` 💖

 [![](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/danielvartan)

-If you want to support `logolink` and its development, consider [sponsoring the project](https://github.com/sponsors/danielvartan).
-Your support helps us maintain and improve the project, and it allows us to dedicate more time to its development.
+If you can, consider [sponsoring the project](https://github.com/sponsors/danielvartan).
+Your support helps us maintain and improve the package, and it allows us to dedicate more time to its development.
 Don't forget to mention `logolink` in your sponsorship message.

 ### Cite `logolink` in Your Work 📝